DOI-USGS/nhdplusTools/README.md

 ##### Web vs Local Data

-Web services will generally be avoided.
-However, applications that would require loading significant amounts of data to perform something that can be accomplished with a web service very quickly will be considered.
+`nhdplusTools` offers a mix of web service and local data functionality.
+Web services have generally been avoided for large processes.
+However, applications that would require loading significant amounts of data to perform something that can be accomplished with a web service very quickly are supported.
 Systems like the [Network Linked Data Index](https://waterdata.usgs.gov/blog/nldi-intro/) are used for data discovery.